 Are you an employer who offers your workers a voluntary "wellness" program?
 That's great—but you may face legal challenges if your program requires medical tests, asks medical questions, or penalizes anyone who opts not to participate.
 It’s an unsettled area of law: Tread carefully.

-This article by TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Corporate Law Advisory on April 27, 2015.
+TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Corporate Law Advisory on April 27, 2015.
 The full article is available at Corporate Law Advisory.